cs1302uga/cs1302-ce22/README.md

    actions while loading the image and also indicates to the user via a `Text` object that the image is loading.

-1. Modify the app to look and function like app in the Brad video below.
+1. Modify the app to look and function like the app shown in the Brad video below.

    <a href="https://i.imgur.com/hjbuSHR.gifv">
    <img alt="brad video" src="https://i.imgur.com/hjbuSHR.jpg?play" width="300">